 Gas turbines are a viable and secure option both economically and environmentally for power and heat generation.
-In solar) will play a much more significant role than in the past.
+In future energy scenarios, renewable energy resources (wind, solar) will play a much more significant role than in the past.
 As these resources do exhibit a weather dependent fluctuating non-controllable power source, it is indispensable to have additionally controllable electricity production technologies available which can compensate the variable electricity production from wind & solar, in order to keep the electricity network stable i.e. to maintain the balance between production and consumption of electricity.
 Even with large electric storage systems becoming economically viable in the future, flexible controllable electric power generation technologies, like gas turbine power plants, will be still required to provide sufficient generation capacity necessary to maintain grid stability and security of supply for electricity.